OpenAI Codex

 Install

-codex plugin add coree@coree
+codex plugin marketplace add github:coree-ai/codex

 [sandbox_workspace_write]